 51. Asymmetrical Shag

 The asymmetrical hairstyle adds an interesting and unbalanced element to your shag.
-It is defined by the hair being longer on one side of the head and shorter on the other and letting you play with proportions.
+It is defined by the hair is longer on one side of the head and shorter on the other and letting you play with proportions.
 It can focus the attention on your jawline and balance the features.
 There is a lot of versatility with the asymmetrical shag, and it can be worn long or short and created on various hair textures and types, although the cut has precision when on straight hair.
-When styling the hair, consider pairing it with a fringe or side parting, which can add a softness to your face.
+When styling the hair, consider pairing it with a fringe or side parting, which can soften your face.

 52. Burgundy Shag Hairstyle

 Burgundy hair is a deep shade of reddish-brown and has become an increasingly popular hue because it is flattering on most complexions and can be worn in various ways.
-You can highlight the red tones, pair the color with blonde balayage, or add burgundy streaks to dark hair to give it a lift.
+You can highlight the red tones, pair the color with blonde balayage, or add burgundy streaks to dark hair to lift it.
 It is an unnatural color so that it will stand out, but it is also great for drawing attention to your cut and texture.
 The shag hairstyle is an effortlessly cool look defined by the layers which create volume at the crown.
-It is flattering on most face shapes and low-maintenance and will look great when paired with your favorite burgundy hue.
+It is flattering on most face shapes and low maintenance and will look great when paired with your favorite burgundy hue.

 53. Shag with Pinned Fringe

-The shag is often worn with a fringe which can add to the volume on the top of the head.
+The shag is often worn with a fringe that can add to the volume on the top of the head.
 Fringes can also transform your appearance, adding youthfulness, framing the face, and complementing the features.
-You can choose from a wide range of bangs with different thicknesses, lengths, and angles.
+You can choose from various bangs with different thicknesses, lengths, and angles.
 Try pinning it if you are looking for a pretty way to wear your fringe to keep it out of the eyes but still benefit from the softness it gives your face.
 This can be with cute hair clips that channel the 80s or 90s or sophisticated pieces that add a touch of glamor to your look.